UofT-DSI/onboarding/Onboarding Documents/Session Specific/Session 2/course_descriptions_session_2.md

 Instructor-led live webinars, each lasting 2.5 hours for a total of ~25 hours.

 ### Deep Learning Foundations
-This course builds upon the statistical foundation provided in the Estimation, Testing & Machine Learning, adding theory around linear methods and classification.
+This course topic builds upon the statistical foundation provided in the Estimation, Testing & Machine Learning, adding theory around linear methods and classification.
+The course topic will also focus on model assessment, inference and boosting, and sets the foundation for deep learning with neural networks and related approaches.

 **Learning Outcomes:**
 - Apply advanced linear methods such as Lasso and Ridge regression for feature selection and regularization, and understand their theoretical underpinnings.